densh/densh.github.com/quasiquotes.md

     scala> val q"g(...$argss)" = q"g"
     argss: List[List[universe.Tree]] = List()

-Therefore it's recommended to use more specific patterns that check that extracted argss is not empty.
+Therefore it's recommended to use more specific patterns that check that for example check that extracted argss is not empty.

 Similarly to type arguments, implicit value arguments are automatically inferred during typechecking: